 The IAPP Program is open to all accredited U.S. colleges and universities.
 IIE especially invites institutions who are relatively new to international activities or may have less installed capacity in international education.

 The program lasts for one year and includes a one-week study tour to the focus country.

 Five Core IAPP Services

-1. Strategic planning process, including guidelines for assessing on-campus international partnership capacity and developing practical strategic plans for partnership activities in Brazil.
+- Strategic planning process, including guidelines for assessing on-campus international partnership capacity and developing practical strategic plans for partnership activities in the focus country.

-2. Expert advice and guidance on developing or expanding a strategic plan for partnerships with Brazil by one of the members of the IAPP Brazil Advisory Group and IIE staff in the U.S. and Brazil.
+- Expert advice and guidance on developing or expanding a strategic plan for partnerships with the focus country by one of the members of the IAPP Advisory Group and IIE staff in the U.S. and the focus country.

-3. A study tour to Brazil that will include visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
+- A study tour to the focus country that will include visits to select higher education institutions, U.S. embassy, EducationUSA centers, the Fulbright Commission, and other educational exchange organizations.
 All in-country expenses for one representative from each institution will be covered as part of the program fees.
 Participants are responsible for covering their international airfare.
-The study tour will likely take place in April or May 2012.

-4. A series of training webinars, focused on topics such as implementing strategic partnerships, faculty engagement, developing a consolidated India strategy, and higher education in Brazil.
+- A series of training webinars, focused on topics such as implementing strategic partnerships, faculty engagement, developing a consolidated partnership strategy, and higher education in the focus country.

-5. A suite of information resources on the higher education systems in Brazil, and IIE publications and policy research reports.
+- A suite of information resources on the higher education systems in the focus country, and IIE publications and policy research reports.

 For information about the International Academic Partnership Program, please contact email@example.com.